 Participation by First Nations at the PDAC is a relatively new phenomenon.
 There are only a few First Nation organizations manning displays and promoting an developing interest in partnerships with mining and resource development companies.
-The event which has been running for 78 years features all of the key players in the mining world with exhibitors and investment developers from all over the globe.
+The event which has been running for 78 years features all of the key players in the mining world with exhibitors and investment developers from all over the professionals.

-Gone are the days of the salty and eccentric northern prospectors as they have given way to shrewd, well educated, tech executives, high geologists and mining in snappy professionals business suits.
-The convention is still very much a sea of work hard, play hard, high stakes mining, exploration and development professionals.
 With the inclusion of First Nations at this most prestigious mining event, a new openness towards the original caretakers of the land is being demonstrated.

+Gone are the days of the salty and eccentric northern prospectors as they have given way to shrewd, well educated, tech executives, geologists and mining in snappy professionals business suits.
+The convention is still very much a sea of work hard, play hard, mining, exploration and development